wp-plugins/jquery-colorbox/readme.txt

 New in 3.0: If the plugin is activated, but the auto Colorbox feature is turned off, a warning is displayed.

+* Upon activation of the plugin I see the following error `Parse error: syntax error, unexpected T_STATIC, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /path/to/jquery-colorbox.php on line XX`

+jQuery Colorbox needs PHP5 to work.
+You see this error message because you are using PHP4.

 * How does jQuery Colorbox work?

 When inserting a picture, the field "Link URL" needs to contain the link to the full-sized image. (press the button "Link to Image" below the field)